Madelyn Dunham: Death

-On November 2, 2008 (November 3, 2008 in the continental United States), the Obama campaign announced that Madelyn Dunham had "died peacefully after a battle with cancer" in Hawaii.
+Dunham died at her home on November 2, 2008, at the age of 86.
+The Obama campaign said that she "died peacefully after a battle with cancer" in Hawaii.
 Obama and his sister Maya Soetoro released a statement saying, "She was the cornerstone of our family, and a woman of extraordinary accomplishment, strength, and humility".
 At a rally in Charlotte, North Carolina on November 3, Obama said, "She was one of those quiet heroes that we have all across America.
 They're not famous.
 Their names are not in the newspapers, but each and every day they work hard.
 They aren't seeking the limelight.
 All they try to do is just do the right thing".
 Dunham's absentee ballot, received by the election office on October 27, was included in Hawaii's total.
 On December 23, 2008, after a private memorial service at the First Unitarian Church of Honolulu, then President-elect Obama and his sister scattered their grandmother's ashes in the ocean at Lanai Lookout.
 It was the same spot where they had scattered their mother's ashes in 1995.

 Ancestry

 Madelyn Payne Dunham's heritage consists mostly of English ancestors, and smaller amounts of Scottish, Welsh, Irish, and German ancestors, who settled in the American colonies during the 17th and 18th centuries.
 Her most recent native European ancestor was her great-great grandfather, Robert Perry, who was born in Anglesey, Wales in 1786 and whose father, Henry Perry, first settled Radnor, Ohio in 1803.
 Robert Perry's wife, Sarah Hoskins, was also born in Wales and immigrated to Delaware County, Ohio as a young child.

-According to the family's oral tradition, her mother had some Cherokee ancestors, although researchers have found no concrete evidence of this to date.
-Ancestry.com announced on July 30, 2012, that, going by a combination of old documents and yDNA analysis, her mother's family may be descended from John Punch, an African man, who was an indentured servant then slave in seventeenth-century colonial Virginia.
-The DNA evidence suggests that Punch was of Sub-Saharan origin, possibly from Cameroon.
+According to the family's oral tradition, her mother had some Cherokee ancestors, although researchers have found no concrete evidence of this as of 2008.

-Ancestry chart source: New England Historic Genealogical Society.